Mruduch/Assesment/ReadMe.md

 Google Chrome version: 64

 # Test scenarios
-# Step 1
-# Scenario Outline:  search for the word RiskManagement
+# Scenario 1:  search for the word RiskManagement
 GIVEN  search  string Risk Management
 WHEN I write a testcase and run it opens browser to URL: www.sword-Activeversion AND search for string Risk Management
 THEN the website searches the matching words and links for it

 # Actual results
- I got all the result which matches the given string i.e RiskManagement.
+ I got all the results and links which matches the  string  RiskManagement.